ibm-cloud-docs/vpc/snapshots_vpc_about.md

 The fast restore feature can be enabled in the UI, from the CLI, with the API, or Terraform.
 In the CLI, API, and Terraform, the responses show `clones`.
 The UI shows fast restore snapshot clones as fast restore snapshots, but they are the same thing.

 Billing for the fast restore feature is set at a flat rate based on instance hours.
+The feature is billed at an extra hourly rate for each zone that it is enabled in regardless of the size of the snapshot.
+Maintaining fast restore clones is considerably more costly than keeping regular snapshots.

 For more information, see [Restoring a volume with the fast restore feature](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-use-fast-restore).